 Where it falls short:

-๐ Check current price โ WalkingPad C2
+π Check current price β WalkingPad C2

 Footprint when folded

 The only spec that matters in a small space is whether it slides under your bed or desk.
 Both models pass.
 The C2 is marginally thinner (4.5" vs 5") if millimeters matter in your setup.
+If you're pairing it with a standing desk, our treadmill desk setup guide for small spaces walks through exactly how to configure your workstation around either model.

 Noise

 Both use brushless motors, which are quieter than traditional treadmill motors.
 The C2 runs slightly quieter under load.
 Neither will disturb neighbors below you in typical use.
+If noise is a dealbreaker in your building, our roundup of quiet treadmills tested for apartment use includes additional low-noise options worth comparing.

 Belt width